Ranking Jose Mourinho’s 11 signings for Man Utd from worst to best

 After working with Matic at Chelsea, Mourinho decided to bring the Serbia international to United in a £40million deal in the summer of 2017.

-He became a near ever-present in midfield during Moutinho’s final 18 months at Old Trafford but has never really recaptured the form he had shown at Stamford Bridge.
+He became a near ever-present in midfield during Moutinho’s final 18 months at Old Trafford but never really recaptured the form he had shown at Stamford Bridge.

 Under Ole Gunnar Solskjaer, the 32-year-old enjoyed an extended run in the side after lockdown but now finds himself on the fringes of the first team due to his lack of mobility in the middle of the park.